First aid in school: saving lives is on the curriculum

 First aid in schools: a time to celebrate and a time to act

 When our ten-year campaign to see first aid added to the school curriculum was finally successful, we wanted to tell the world.
-To celebrate, children from Ark Oval Academy School in London had a first aid lesson outside the Houses of Parliament in London.
+To celebrate, children from Ark Oval Academy School in London had a first aid lesson outside the Houses of Parliament.

 If you want to teach first aid in your school, find out more about our online first aid resources.
 We also have a new interactive first aid website dedicated to helping children and young people learn first aid, First Aid Champions.